ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

   * 'k' with value the symmetric key value
   * OPTIONALLY, 'kid' with an identifier for the key value
 - OPTIONALLY, 'exp' with the expiration time of the key
 - 'pub\_keys', containing the public keys of all Publisher Clients, formatted according to the public key encoding for the group, if the 'get\_pub\_keys' parameter was present and set to the empty array in the Key Distribution Request.
 For Subscriber Clients, the Joining Response MUST contain the 'pub\_keys' parameter.
+The encoding accepted for this document is UCCS (Unprotectec CWT Claims Set) {{I-D.draft-ietf-rats-uccs-01}}.
+ToDo: Consider allowing other public key formats with the following text.
 If CBOR Web Tokens (CWTs) or CWT Claims Sets (CCSs) {{RFC8392}} are used as public key format, the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.
 If X.509 certificates {{RFC7925}} or C509 certificates
 {{I-D.ietf-cose-cbor-encoded-cert}} are used as public key format, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.